Unit Testing in Node.js: A Comprehensive Guide for Developers

 Step 7: Run your tests

-To execute your tests, run the following command in your project directory:
+To run your tests, in your project directory, run the command:

 npx mocha

-This command will run all the test files located in the test directory.
+This command will execute all the test files present in the test directory.

 That’s it!
-You have now installed and configured Mocha and Chai for testing JavaScript code.
-You can proceed to write additional tests in the test directory and execute them using Mocha.
+Mocha and Chai have been installed and configured to test JavaScript code.
+You may go ahead and create more tests in the test directory and run them with Mocha.

 Writing Your First Unit Test